rhjensen79/ops2devops/2.Git/1.Task/README.md

 ## Create files/changes (GUI)

-- Open the folder in vscode
+- Open the folder in vscode.
+- If presented witha  security warning, then click yes, to trusting the folder.

 - Open file1.txt and add or change the content
 - Save the file